U.S. tells Iran to send plane so Washington can deport 11 Iranian nationals

 Reuters reported last week that the United States was expected to deport Asgari, who tested positive for the coronavirus more than two weeks ago, once he received medical clearance to travel.

 Iranian sources have said talks for a prisoner swap between the United States and Iran have been in the works for some time and that Washington was negotiating for the release of Michael White, a U.S. Navy veteran who has been detained in Iran since 2018.
-He was released from prison in mid-March on medical furlough but remains in Iran.
+He was released from prison in mid-March to Swiss custody and is on medical furlough, but remains in Iran.

 It was not immediately clear who would be exchanged for White, but a U.S. official denied that Washington was negotiating to swap Asgari for White as Iranian officials have suggested.